I Got It Open, Didn't I? illustration by ©Opening a Bottle

 Once you subscribe, an email will be sent to your account with a link to a page where you invite specific colleagues to join.
 They in turn will get an email to configure their account, and with that, your team is up and running.

-As a professional subscriber, can my team join in the virtual tastings?
+As a Wine Industry Group subscriber, can my team join in the online wine classes?

-As an individual subscriber, can I share the Zoom log-in to a virtual tasting with my friends?
+As a Wine Lover Subscriber, can I share the Zoom log-in to an online wine class with my friends?

-If I cannot make a virtual tasting, will you repeat the topic?
+If I have a schedule conflict with a live wine class, will you repeat the topic?

+Yes, eventually.
 But we also record the live sessions and make them available for subscribers via a password-protected Vimeo link for 14 days after the tasting.
+These can be enjoyed in the Online Wine Class Archive.

 How come most of the articles are about Italian and French wine?
 You got something against American wine?